 Classic calendars are useful if you have a lot of tasks spread across multiple projects and you only wish to monitor the most important or high-priority ones.
 Likewise, team members can choose to create their own classic calendar so they can manage only a narrow array of tasks, such as their own tasks and the ones directly preceding theirs.

 Smart calendars automatically create calendar views that display all tasks within a specific project or folder.
-You can also use filters to create smart calendars that only meet specified criteria.
-For instance, if a team member only wants to see the tasks that they are assigned.
+You can also use filters to create smart calendars that only meet specified criteria — for instance, if a team member only wants to see their assigned tasks.

 For this reason, it’s important to select project management software that’s capable of integrating with popular calendar apps like Google Calendar, Outlook, and Apple Calendar.
 This integration will allow you to maintain your own calendar without having to manage and update two separate tools.

-Keep in mind that traditional calendars are not designed to handle all of the detail in a project management software calendar.
-So you should look for a solution that allows you to select what level of detail is published over to your traditional calendar.
-For instance, in your Google Calendar, you may only wish to see task due dates or you may want to exclude subtasks.
+Keep in mind that traditional calendars are not designed to handle all the detail a project management software calendar can offer.
+You should look for a solution that allows you to select what level of detail is published to your traditional calendar.
+For instance, in your online calendar, you may only wish to see task due dates or you may want to exclude subtasks.